 But it’s this very convenience that poses a serious problem for many family historians.

-Most people who keep their trees on Ancestry.com probably regularly attach records to individuals using the ‘Save This Record’ function as seen in the screen capture below.
-Please note that the following images show the classic Ancestry view.
-The newly updated site looks quite a bit different but the important save buttons are in approximately the same position.
+Most people who keep their trees on Ancestry.com probably regularly attach records to individuals using the ‘Save This Record’ or ‘Save to My Tree” function as seen in the screen captures below.

 At first, this seems like a quick and easy way to attach relevant records to people in your tree – and it is.
 The problem lies in the fact that when you ‘save’ a record this way, you are not really saving it at all.
 Instead, Ancestry is simply linking that record to the correct fact.